 CNN's Kelly Bowman explores Phoenix, a city with both business savvy and Southwestern style.

 November is the beginning of high season in the hottest big city in the USA.
-But because high season is just starting up, you'll likely get some relief from the peak high-season prices in winter, while still escaping the heat of peak summer temps.
+But because the season is just starting up, you'll likely get some relief from the peak prices in winter while still escaping the heat of peak summer temps.

 Here are a few only-in-November events: